cpzjunior/writings/README.ai.md

 * `thesis`: the article's central idea in compressed form.
 * `source`: path to the article's AI representation.

 Open the article `ai.md` for deeper semantic context.
-Use `pt-BR.md` as the canonical source when exact wording, context, examples, or attribution matter.

 ---